The Miniature Pinscher dog breed is believed to be an ancient one as

 seriously confident, cheerful demeanor and fearless nature.
 While they

-in the Guiness Book at the grand age of 21!
+in the Guinness Book at the grand age of 21!

 The Min Pins are very popular pets and make excellent companions.
 They also enjoy success as a show dog.

-Clean cut and sleek are the words that come to mind in describing this
+Clean cut and sleek are the words that come to mind in describing the Miniature Pinscher dog breed.
+He has a very well-balanced look and a natural show dog stance.
+His expression is

 made ever alert-looking by his erect ears and attentive eyes.